haallen/CarND-Vehicle-Detection-P5/final_report.md

 The code for searching an image is in the search_window method of my [testing file](https://github.com/haallen/CarND-Vehicle-Detection-P5/blob/master/VehicleDetection_testPipeline.py).

 The code for calling this method is in lines 251-292 of the same file.
 I created windows of 4 different scales to search.
 I also used the heatmap technique discussed in lectures to combine multiple detections and reduce false alarms.
+This is in lines 118-177.

 Here's an example of the heatmap: